Updated: March 14th, 2021

 - snoring episodes, and more.

-Some CPAP machines will send this data to a device via Wi-Fi or Bluetooth, while others record to a memory card to be analyzed through a computer.
+Some CPAP machines will send this data to a device via Wi-Fi or Bluetooth, while others record data to a memory card to be analyzed through a computer.

 For some of the most popular machines, you’ll have a downloadable app that you can use to check your sleep.
 For my machine, the app tells me how long I used it; how many times I experienced blockages; and whether my mask is leaking.